Smart-Pointer - Constructors

 char* tmp = nullptr; // converts the nullptr (type std::nullptr_t) to char*

-std::string* str = nullptr; // hopefully you never do that! but it works.
+std::string* str = nullptr; // hopefully you never do that!
+But it works.

 bool tst = nullptr; // False.
-Yes I know it does not look that useful.
+Yes, I know it does not look that useful.

 // But when you consider all the funny things